West Texas FC: History

-Originally known as the West Texas Sockers, they were renamed the Odessa/Midland Sockers on February 20, 2013.
-The club was again renamed, this time to Midland-Odessa FC, upon their entry into NPSL on December 13, 2016.
-The team adopted Midland-Odessa Sockers FC as its branding for the 2018 NPSL season.
+Originally known as the "West Texas Sockers", they were renamed the "Odessa/Midland Sockers" on February 20, 2013.
+The club was again renamed, this time to "Midland-Odessa FC", upon their entry into NPSL on December 13, 2016.
+The team adopted "Midland-Odessa Sockers FC" as its branding for the 2018 NPSL season.
 The team went on hiatus for the 2022 NPSL season.
 In December 2022, it was announced that the team had been purchased from the Midland RockHounds by local real estate investors Jason and Melina Cannon.
-The team returned in 2023 as West Texas FC.
+The team returned in 2023 as "West Texas FC".
 In January 2023, Victor Domingues was named as the rebranded club's first head coach.

-Players
+Team

 Notable former players

 This list of notable former players comprises players who went on to play professional soccer after playing for the team in the Premier Development League, or those who previously played professionally before joining the team.